RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Robustness of Offline RL: A Motivating Example

 Figure \ref{fig:cql-non-smooth} shows the relationship between $\hat{s}_i$ and the corresponding $Q_i$ with different $\epsilon$.
 To visualize $\hat{s}_i$, we perform PCA dimensional reduction \cite{pca-1999} and choose one of the reduced dimensions to represent $\hat{s}_i$.
+More details can be found in Appendix \ref{ap:visual_cql}.
 With the increase of $\epsilon$ in the adversarial attack, the $Q$-curve has greater deviation compared to the curve with $\epsilon=0$.
-The result signifies that the $Q$-function of CQL is not smooth in state space, which makes the adversarial noises easily affect the $Q$-function.
+The result signifies that the $Q$-function of CQL is not smooth in the state space, which makes the adversarial noises easily affect the $Q$ values.
 As a comparison, we apply the proposed conservative smoothing loss in CQL training (i.e., \emph{CQL-smooth}) and use the same evaluation method to obtain $\hat{s}_i$ and $Q_i$.
 According to the result in Figure \ref{fig:cql-smooth}, the value function becomes smoother.

 In addition, we show how the adversarial attack affects the final performance of offline RL policies.
 We use $\epsilon\in[0,0.15]$ to evaluate both the original CQL policies (i.e., \emph{CQL}) and CQL with conservative smoothing loss (i.e., \emph{CQL-smooth}) in adversarial attack.
 Figure \ref{fig:cql-score} shows the performance with different settings of $\epsilon$.
 We find that our smooth constraints significantly improve the robustness of CQL, especially for large adversarial noises.